ehfuse/forma/docs/API-en.md

 #### Description

-`setBatch` allows you to update multiple fields in a single operation, which is much more efficient than calling `setValue` multiple times.
-Instead of triggering a re-render for each individual field update, `setBatch` groups all updates and triggers only one re-render at the end.
+`setBatch` allows you to update multiple fields in a single operation.
+Instead of multiple `setValue` calls, you can express all changes as an object at once, improving code readability.
+All changes are applied simultaneously, ensuring data consistency.

 This method is particularly useful for:

--   Bulk data updates
+-   Loading server data into forms
--   Form initialization
+-   Logically updating multiple related fields together
--   Synchronizing multiple related fields
+-   Bulk checkbox/radio button select/deselect

 #### Examples